1879: Stretford Public Hall opens!

-The hall was built by the philanthropists John and Enriquetta Rylands in 1878.
+The hall was built by the philanthropists John and Enriquetta Rylands, and was officially opened on 13th September 1879.
 John Rylands was Manchester’s first multi-millionaire, who made his money from textile mills.
-The Hall was designed by architect N. Lofthouse in a mixed gothic revival style.
+The Hall was designed by architect William Arthur Lofthouse, in a mixed gothic revival style.
 It was intended to be a public hall, with lecture rooms and the town’s first free lending library.

 Following John Ryland’s death in 1888, his widow Enriqueta rented the building to the local authority.
 The hall became known as Stretford Town Hall.
 In 1910, the Hall was bought by Stretford Council for a nominal fee of £5,000.

 Stretford Public Hall was one of many liberal ‘gifts’ to the people of Stretford from the Rylands, who lived in Longford Hall, in Stretford’s Longford Park.

 1949: the hall re-opens as Stretford Civic Theatre